-That Helpless Feeling
+The Ball and Chain Sweep: That Helpless Feeling

 And then there are moves like the "ball and chain" sweep.
 These moves force the opponent into a terrible conundrum from which there simply isn't a good option to escape, and the end result is terrible (particularly with the first option shown below).
 Seriously, this position feels absolutely terrible—you feel completely helpless when you're caught in it.

 Sitting up and Hitting the Ball and Chain

 - As your opponent's base stabilizes, sit up as you push the knee.
 It's important that you allow your left leg (the one that's behind their right knee) to drop as you sit up, facilitating the situp motion you need to execute, and allowing space for you to feed their sleeve through their legs.

-Remembering how helpless your partner feels here, and with your right hand completely free, grab their left collar (the one furthest away) with your right hand, and then fall to your right ear.
+- Remembering how helpless your partner feels here, and with your right hand completely free, grab their left collar (the one furthest away) with your right hand, and then fall to your right ear.
 This will tilt your partner's shoulders forward to the point that they can no longer maintain their balance.
 Even worse, they can't take a step forward to keep their base (because their own arm is preventing them from doing so).

-Quick Follow up to Single Leg
+Quick Follow-Up to Single Leg

 Assuming you've hit the ball and chain sweep two times on your partner, it isn't likely that they'll let you set it up a third time.
-In fact, their reaction is likely to be so vehemently opposed to the very idea of being swept, that they'll yank their sleeve free and completely posture up, almost to the point of absurdity.
+In fact, their reaction is likely to be so vehemently opposed to the very idea of being swept that they'll yank their sleeve free and completely posture up, almost to the point of absurdity.
 Great!
 Let them do it (and don't try to hold on, unless you want to practice your BJJ finger-taping skills).

 And Much More

-This "ball and chain" sweep series was popularized by Marcio "Pe de Pano" Cruz, who hit this in numerous world championship matches (Mundial) back in the early 2000s and late 90s.
+This "ball and chain" sweep series was popularized by Marcio "Pe de Pano" Cruz, who hit this in numerous world championship matches (Mundial) back in the late 1990s and early 2000s.
 It's been a very high percentage sweep for me since about 2003, and although it's really just the tip of the De La Riva guard iceberg, it was one I could hit reliably on black belts fairly early on.